 The term "liver disease" applies to many conditions that stop the liver from working or prevent it from functioning well.
-Abdominal pain, yellowing of the skin or eyes (jaundice), or abnormal results of liver function tests may suggest you have liver disease.
+Abdominal pain or swelling, yellowing of the skin or eyes (jaundice), or abnormal results of liver function tests may suggest you have liver disease.

 Related topics include: